xinyuezheng/DiffB64/README.md

 # DiffB64

 ## Introduction:
-This project provides Provide a web API to compare two Base64 encoded strings.
+This project provides a web API to compare two Base64 encoded strings.

 ## How to Use:
-Given 2 http endpoints (<host>/v1/diff/<ID>/left and <host>/v1/diff/<ID>/right) that accept JSON containing base64 encoded binary data on both points.
+Use Http Put method to put 2 http endpoints (<host>/v1/diff//left and <host>/v1/diff//right) that accept JSON containing base64 encoded binary data <br>
-The diff-ed results of the two inputs are available on a third end point (<host>/v1/diff/<ID>).
-The results has the following JSON format:
+Use Http Get method to get the diff-ed results of the two inputs on a third endpoint (<host>/v1/diff/).
+The diff-ed results has the following JSON format:

 If two binaries are equal return:
 ```javascript